vanzasetia/personal-website/src/blogs/word-choice-indonesian-english.md

 ## "Kristen" and "Christian"

-In Indonesia, when a person says the word "Kristen," some people think that it refers to the Christian Protestant.
-Some Indonesian people think that "Christian" is Christian Protestant.
+In Indonesia, when a person says the word "Kristen," some people think that it refers to the Protestant Christian.
+Some Indonesian people think that "Christian" is Protestant Christian.
 That is wrong.

 The fact is that anyone who believes Jesus is God is a Christian—regardless of whether the person is following Catholicism or [Protestantism](https://en.wikipedia.org/wiki/Protestantism).